 It's said that the British are obsessed with class, but does the traditional hierarchy of ‘working’, ‘middle’ and ‘upper’ class really exist anymore?
 And does social class even matter in 21st century Britain?

 Professor Mike Savage explains what The Great British Class Survey aimed to find out.

 Can a Victorian system still be relevant today?

 The labels ‘working’, ‘middle’ and ‘upper’ first appeared in the 19th century as a way of classifying the sharp social differences that arose in Britain as it led the world in the Industrial Revolution.
 But can a Victorian system designed to describe the relationship between industrial workers, managers and owners still be relevant today?

-It’s an important and pressing question, and we need your help to answer it.
+It’s an important and pressing question, and and more than 100,000 of you helped to answer it.

 You and your social class